quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 You can now enable ESLint for the custom service worker too.
 And it [supports TS](/quasar-cli/developing-pwa/pwa-with-typescript) out of the box (in which case, rename the extension to `.ts`).

-Enabling ESLint for the custom service worker is done by editing quasar.config.js:
+Enabling ESLint for the custom service worker is done by editing your `/quasar.config` file:

 ```js
 pwa: {